 Follow up on video footage from the scene

 If there are traffic cameras or a nearby business with security cameras, there’s a possibility the accident was captured on video and can provide valuable identifying information.
 They can also prove that the other driver was indeed at fault, if there are problems with an insurance claim.

 Always go ahead and file the police report so that law enforcement can follow up on any leads, and you can proceed with your insurance company claim.
 You’ll need the copy of the official report before you proceed.

 Evaluating the extent of your injuries is essential.
 Don’t take the risk of life-changing injuries such as spinal cord damages: auto accidents are the cause of 38.3% of the spinal cord injuries that are seen by doctors.
 Even if you feel that you are okay at the scene, there can be trauma that can only be identified with an examination.
 With any medical treatment, be sure to obtain copies of records and bills.

 Follow up with your insurance company

 If you have more than liability coverage, you may be able to file a claim.
 Check your policy to see what coverage you have signed up for.
 Even with uninsured motorist coverage, insurance companies can contest hit and run claims, due to frequent fraudulent activity.
-It may be necessary to consult an experienced attorney to help you deal with any problems.
+It may be necessary seek out help from car accident lawyers to help you deal with any problems.